Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 'Montgomery' Self-pollinating.

-Wildlife: The flowers attract hummingbirds and bees.
+Wildlife: The flowers attract hummingbirds, bees, and other flying insects.

 Toxic / Danger: Unripe fruit are mildly toxic and may cause hypoglycemia in susceptible individuals.
 The seeds can be a choking hazard to young children.

-social icons Facebook Pinterest Instagram
+social icons Facebook Pinterest Instagram Threads Bluesky Reddit

 Cultivation and Uses